andrewjkerr/tumblr_mass_edit_utilities/README.md

 ### PrivatizePosts

-To run the PrivatizePosts command, use the `--command=PrivatizePosts` flag:
+To run the PrivatizePosts command, use the `PrivatizePosts` argument:

-1. Run `ruby script.rb --command-PrivatizePosts --state_date=YYYY-MM-DD`
+1. Run `ruby script.rb PrivatizePosts --state_date=YYYY-MM-DD`
-    * `ruby script.rb --help` will list all of the available options.
+    * `ruby script.rb PrivatizePosts --help` will list all of the available options.

 ### UpdateCommunityLabels

-To run the UpdateCommunityLabels command, use the `--command=UpdateCommunityLabels` flag:
+To run the UpdateCommunityLabels command, use the `UpdateCommunityLabels` argument:

-1. Run `ruby script.rb --command-PrivatizePosts --community_labels=sexual_themes,violence,drug_use`
+1. Run `ruby script.rb UpdateCommunityLabels --community_labels=sexual_themes,violence,drug_use`
-    * `ruby script.rb --help` will list all of the available options.
+    * `ruby script.rb UpdateCommunityLabels --help` will list all of the available options.

 ## Development